oist/plessy_pairwiseGenomeComparison/README.md

    the calls to `last-train` and `lastal`, like in the [LAST cookbook](https://gitlab.com/mcfrith/last/-/blob/main/doc/last-cookbook.rst).

+ * --skip_tantan will leave intact the original soft-masking of the query sequences instead of re-masking with `tantan`.

 ## Fixed arguments

  * `--revsym` is hardcoded the call to `last-train` as the DNA strands